Updated: 2 days ago

 The ADA does not exclude states or local governments from enacting legislation offering equal or greater employee protections.
 This ensures that employers in California are expected to follow regulations that set the highest expectations.

 Here are some key distinctions between the FEHA and the ADA:

 The FEHA's definition of "disability" is more expansive than the ADA's.
 In cases where the FEHA's concept of "disability" is not broader than the ADA's, the FEHA incorporates the definition that would provide the employee with the broadest protections.

 As a result, the FEHA's coverage is always at least equal to the ADA's.
 The ADA restricts the amount of damages workers can recover in a civil case, while the FEHA has no such restrictions.

-Employers with more than 15 employed workers are covered by the ADA, while the FEHA covers employers with five or more employees.
+The ADA covers employers with more than 15 employed workers, while the FEHA covers employers with five or more employees.

 Under the FEHA, an employer's duty to provide fair accommodations for a disabled person is greater than under the ADA.